-Free Half-Day Workshop: "Measuring What Matters"
+Free Half-Day Workshop: "Measuring What Matters" (BOOKED OUT)

 Communication measurement should always focus on whether the effort produced the desired outcome – typically influencing the actions or opinions of the target audience.
 Too often, however, communication measurement is reduced to simplistic exercises like counting media clippings and Facebook likes.
 These ‘vanity metrics’, however, provide us no real sense of whether our communication had a positive impact on our organisation because we are essentially mostly just quantifying our own productivity.